-Generally, the energy sources that are freely available are considered non-commercial energy sources.
-The examples of non-commercial energy sources are, Straw, dried dung, firewood.
+Generally, the freely available energy sources are considered non-commercial energy sources.
+Examples of non-commercial energy sources include straw, dried dung, firewood./p>

-These non-conventional sources are also known as renewable sources of energy.
-Examples of non-conventional sources of energy include solar energy, bioenergy, tidal energy, and wind energy.
+Non-conventional sources are also known as renewable sources of energy.
+Examples of non-conventional sources of energy include solar energy, bioenergy, tidal energy and wind energy.

-The energy that is generated by exploiting the tidal waves of the sea is known as tidal energy.
+Tidal energy is generated by exploiting the tidal waves of the sea.
 This source is yet to be tapped due to the lack of cost-effective technology.